 IBM i contains a wealth of password management features and can monitor activities surrounding user credentials and sign-on.
 Starting with v6.1, if an administrator assigns a password that contravenes the server’s password rules, an entry will be logged in the security audit journal.
 In addition, administrators can now define the interval a user must wait between password changes to prevent them from simply cycling back to the original, expired one.
 HelpSystems' security solutions enhance these base functions by reporting on the compliance of system values against a mandated baseline, and provides real-time awareness to password and sign-on violations.

 Ultimately, the responsibility of effective password management is shared equally between the operating system, security administrators, and end users.
 Any one of these can weaken the value added by the other two.
 IBM i’s world-class integrity features are seriously undermined when a security officer permits the use of one-character passwords, assigns default passwords, or doesn’t force users to occasionally change their passwords.
 These textbook examples may appear exaggerated, but our annual State of IBM i Security Study identifies that all three of these practices are still happening today!

 Much of the vulnerability surrounding passwords can be reduced through education and enforcement.
 Provide users with tips and techniques about how to create strong passwords, and why it’s critical to prevent cross-contamination between passwords used for different purposes.
-Leverage the operating system’s own controls to define rules that support strong passwords, and deploy tools like Powertech Interact and Compliance Monitor to alert you when there are anomalies and Password Self Help to enhance your password security while improving productivity for your users and your IT team.
+Leverage the operating system’s own controls to define rules that support strong passwords, and deploy tools like Powertech SIEM Agent for IBM i and Compliance Monitor for IBM i to alert you when there are anomalies and Password Self Help for IBM i to enhance your password security while improving productivity for your users and your IT team.

 To summarize, here are a few tips regarding passwords: